-27. WINDING-UP OF THE SCHEME AND TERMINATION OF SUB-FUNDS
+26. WINDING-UP OF THE SCHEME AND TERMINATION OF SUB-FUNDS

-27.1.
-Circumstances where Winding-Up and Termination may occur
+Circumstances where winding-up and termination may occur

-The Trustee shall proceed to wind-up the Scheme or, as the case may be, terminate a Sub-Fund:-
+- a) The Trustee shall proceed to wind-up the Scheme or, as the case may be, terminate a Sub-Fund:- - (i) if the authorisation order of the Scheme is revoked; or - (ii) if alterations to the Scheme's Trust Deed and Prospectus are required for the termination of a Sub-Fund to take effect in accordance with section 251 of the Act; or

-- a. if the authorisation order of the Scheme is revoked; - b. if the alterations to the Scheme's Trust Deed and Prospectus that are required for the Sub-Fund to be terminated taking effect in accordance with section 251 of the Act; - if an extraordinary resolution is passed to wind up the Scheme, or terminate the Sub-Fund, and the FCA's prior consent to the resolution has been obtained by the Manager or the Trustee; - d. if the Manager or the Trustee requests the FCA to revoke the authorisation order and the FCA has agreed (provided no material change in any relevant factor occurs) that on conclusion of the winding-up of the Scheme, the FCA will agree to that request; - e. on the effective date of a duly approved scheme of arrangement which is to result in the Scheme or Sub-Fund that is subject to the scheme of arrangement being left with no property; or - f. on the expiry of any period specified in the Scheme's Trust Deed as the period at the end of which the Scheme is to be wound up or the Sub-Fund is to terminate.

-If any of the events set out above occurs, parts of COLL concerning investment and borrowing powers, dealing and valuation and pricing will cease to apply.
-The Trustee shall cease the issue and cancellation of Units and the Manager will cease issuing, redeeming, buying and selling Units in respect of the Scheme or the Sub-Fund, as the case may be.
+- (iii) if passing an extraordinary resolution to wind up the Scheme or terminate a Sub-Fund, provided the FCA's prior consent to the resolution has been obtained by the Manager or the Trustee; or - (iv) if the Manager or the Trustee requests the FCA to revoke the authorisation order and FCA has agreed (provided no material change in any relevant factor occurs) that on the winding-up of the Scheme, FCA will agree to that request; or - (v) on the effective date of a duly approved scheme of arrangement of the Scheme which is to result in the Scheme (or a Sub-Fund that is subject to the scheme of arrangement) being left with no property; or - (vi) on the expiry of any period specified in the Scheme's Trust Deed as the period at the end of which the Scheme is to be wound up or the Sub-Fund is to be terminated. - b) If any of the events set out in (a) above occurs, those sections of the COLL Sourcebook, concerning pricing and dealing and investment and borrowing powers will cease to apply, the Trustee shall cease the creation and cancellation of Units and the Manager will cease issuing, redeeming, buying and selling Units in respect of the Scheme or the Sub-Fund, as the case may be.